Luis Suárez (Colombian footballer)

 Luis Javier Suárez Charris (born 2 December 1997) is a Colombian professional footballer who plays as a forward for Primeira Liga club Sporting CP and the Colombia national team.

 After beginning his career in Colombia with Leones, he moved to Spain with Granada B in 2016, followed by loans at Valladolid B in 2017, Gimnàstic in 2018, and Zaragoza in 2019.
 In 2020, he signed for Granada, before joining Marseille in 2022.
 He later moved to Almería in 2023, a deal made permanent after the club secured La Liga safety.
 He finished as the Segunda División top scorer in 2025, before transferring to Sporting CP later that year.

-Suárez made his senior debut for the Colombia in 2020 in a World Cup qualifier against Uruguay.
-In 2025, he scored four goals in a World Cup qualifier against Venezuela, becoming only the second player to achieve such a feat in CONMEBOL qualifying.
-Remarkably, the other to do so was his namesake, Luis Suárez of Uruguay, who scored four goals against Chile in 2011.
+Suarez made his senior debut for Colombia in 2020, in a World Cup qualifier against Uruguay.

 Club career

 Early career

 Born in Santa Marta, Suárez made his senior debut with Leones on 5 October 2015, coming on as a second-half substitute in a 1–3 Categoría Primera B away loss against América de Cali.
 The following 1 March, after eight first-team appearances, he was loaned to Granada CF until 2017 with a buyout clause, and was assigned to the reserves in Segunda División B.

 On 17 July 2017, after having his federative rights assigned to Watford, Suárez was loaned to Real Valladolid B in the third division for a year.
 The following 9 July, after scoring 11 goals, he joined Segunda División side Gimnàstic de Tarragona also in a temporary deal.

 Suárez made his professional debut on 20 August 2018, replacing Tete Morente late into a 1–1 home draw against Tenerife.
 He scored his first goal on 7 October, netting the equalizer in a 1–1 draw at Cádiz.

 On 21 June 2019, Suárez was loaned to Real Zaragoza, still in the Spanish second division.
 He ended the regular season with 19 goals, being the team's top goalscorer, but was not allowed to play in the play-offs as his loan ended.